The best of Phuket islands

-Southern Thailand is blessed off its coasts by the presence of a fantastic number of islands.
+Southern Thailand is blessed with a fantastic number of islands off its coats.
 When I came across this information, I was curious to find out which are the best Phuket islands.
-After visiting these unique islands I could see all their particular details and which one could be in a special list of the best of Phuket Islands.
+After visiting these unique islands I could see all their particular details and which one could be on a special list of the best of Phuket Islands.

 From small rocks to inhabitable larger parts of land emerging from the Andaman Sea surface, islands and, above all, tropical islands, have always been positively perceived in our collective imagination.